Modular reduction of complex representations of finite reductive groups: Computations with the elements

 In \cite[Section 2]{L}, Lusztig computed by hand the elements $M_w$ in Types $A_1$, $A_2$, $B_2$, $G_2$, and $A_3$.
 The $M_w$ which we define in the present paper agree with those appearing in loc.\ cit.
 We reproduce these computations below.

 Our definition gives an explicit algorithm for computing $M_w$ in any type.
-Using SageMath, we implemented this algorithm and obtained explicit expansions for $M_w$ in the basis of Weyl characters in Types $B_3, A_4, B_4, D_4$.
-In Tables \ref{tab:b3} and \ref{tab:a4}, we give such expressions in Types $B_3$ and $A_4$ to provide some additional examples.
+Using our Sage implementation \cite{github}, we obtained explicit expansions for $M_w$ in the basis of Weyl characters in Types $B_3, C_3, A_4, B_4, D_4$.
+The repository can be used to reproduce all of the computations in the present paper and to work with the constructions introduced here.
+In Tables \ref{tab:b3}, \ref{tab:c3}, and \ref{tab:a4}, we give such expressions in Types $B_3, C_3$ and $A_4$ to provide some additional examples.